AIMS-19 Workshop

 Travel support grants are available for full-time students registered for the workshop in the form of travel (airfare) reimbursement.
 Preference will be given to those presenting at the meeting.

-To apply and compete for a travel grant, the student applicant should email the following to with the subject “AIMS-19 Travel Grant request”:
+The student applicant must email the following materials to with the subject line “AIMS-19 Travel Grant Request”:

 Local Arrangements / Getting to UC San Diego